benjft/CV/experience.typ

 === Software Developer, June 2023 -- Present
 *Gold-Vision CRM*, Northampton, Hybrid

-- Full stack developer, specialising in TypeScript, .Net, and MSSQL Server.
+- Full stack developer, specialising in MSSQL Server, .Net, and React.
 - Contributed to development of the core CRM product.
 - Developed features, from design to implementation, such as a middleware layer which automatically tracks and reports feature usage and uptake to inform business decisions.
 - Implemented custom integrations and tools to meet customer requirements, such as a highly customizable OData API to allow customers to compile better reports.